PreciousChicken/blog/content/posts/A-taste-of-MQTT-in-React.md

 In the event you see messages appearing that you haven't written, it means other people are using the same MQTT _Topic_ you are.
 In that case remove the string `preciouschicken.com` from the file `src/App.js` and replace with something unique - for instance your birth year followed by your dog's name: e.g. `84rover`.
 Use that same phrase in the _Topic_ flag (i.e. `-t`) of the MQTT command line and you will see your own messages only (assuming that other people born in 1984 with a dog named Rover aren't also broadcasting).

+I've also uploaded the page to [taste-of-mqtt-in-react.preciouschicken.now.sh](https://taste-of-mqtt-in-react.preciouschicken.now.sh), where hopefully it can be demo'd live.

 ### Conclusion